Epistemic-Technology/obsidian-github-tasks/README.md

 ![Settings](https://raw.githubusercontent.com/Epistemic-Technology/obsidian-github-tasks/refs/heads/main/docs/assets/github-tasks-settings.png)

 - **GitHub PAT:** Your personal access token.
-- **GitHub Tasks note:** Path to the note where tasks will be imported.
+- **GitHub tasks note:** Path to the note where tasks will be imported.
 For folders, use the format `folder/subfolder/note`.
 You do not need the `.md` extension.
-- **Tasks tag:** Tag that will be added to tasks imported from GitHub.
+- **Task tag:** Tag that will be added to tasks imported from GitHub.
 - **Task format:** Format that will be used to import tasks.
 Choose between Tasks Emoji format or Dataview format.
 - **Auto refresh interval:** Interval in minutes at which tasks will be automatically refreshed.
 A setting of 0 disables automatic refreshing.
 - **Import labels:** If enabled, labels from GitHub will be imported as tags in Obsidian.